WEBCAST WRAP UP

 Reducing Risk through Packaging, Part 1: Understanding the Nuances of ISO 11607

-The Sterilization Packaging Manufacturers Council (SPMC) is addressing questions presented during their February 2008 Webcast, “Understanding the Nuances of ISO 11607.”
-Visit the SPMC Web site at www.sterilizationpackaging.org or www.pmpnews.com for a complete list of questions and answers.
+The Sterilization Packaging Manufacturers Council (SPMC) is addressing a number of questions presented to them during their February 2008 Webcast, “Understanding the Nuances of ISO 11607.”
+You may also find a complete list of questions and answers at the SPMC Web site at www.sterilizationpackaging.org and at www.pmpnews.com.